Starting any new job can be challenging so the following information will support you in making the transition to Queen’s as smooth as possible.

 The University is committed to developing all staff and to delivering high quality service.
 The appraisal process is used to support the achievement of these aims.
 Individual objectives, linked to the corporate objectives, are set at the start of the annual appraisal cycle.
 Your manager will meet with you on an annual basis to discuss your performance against the set objectives.
 This process also provides you with the opportunity to identify training and career development plans.
 Visit the Human Resources Website to get full details on the Appraisal Process at Queen's.

-The Staff Training and Development Unit (STDU) organises a full programme of training events each year.
+Learning and Development (previously STDU) organises a full programme of training events each year.
 You can browse the training programme to identify courses relevant to you and your role here.

 Higher Education in Northern Ireland